 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the property from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

-I've recently found out that there is a flying freehold issue on a house I put an offer in last month in what should have been a simple, no chain conveyancing.
+I've recently found out that there is a flying freehold element on a house I put an offer in last month in what was supposed to be a simple, no chain conveyancing.
 Hoxton is where the house is located.
-Is there any guidance you can give?
+Can you shed any light on this issue?

-Flying freeholds in Hoxton are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Hoxton you must be sure that your lawyer goes through the deeds very carefully.
+Flying freeholds in Hoxton are not the norm but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Hoxton you would need to get your solicitor to go through the deeds diligently.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Hoxton may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Hoxton may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 The mortgage broker has suggested using their lawyer for my conveyancing in Hoxton - won’t it be better to just use them?